 Wheels are especially important if you’re purchasing a larger infrared heater because they make it easier to move the heater.
 Swiveling wheels usually work the best because they can quickly move in any direction.

 Some infrared heaters double as air purifiers.
 They remove dust, bacteria, and other debris from the air and return clean air to the room.
 A multifunctional heater is a great choice if you are also considering an air purifier, but take note that there may be additional maintenance requirements for these units in order to keep the air purifier working properly.

 A few infrared heaters also claim to function as humidifiers, though these do not always work as well as some customers had hoped.
 If humidification is important to you, do your research on infrared heater/humidifier combos to verify that the model you’re interested in can do the job.
 Otherwise, you may want to purchase a separate humidifier.

 Infrared heaters can cost as little as $40 for a small, portable unit and as much as $200 (or more) for a high-end model that covers a large room.
 Cost varies depending on heat output and other features.
 For a simple model with no bells and whistles, you could probably get by spending less than $100.

 On the other hand, if you want a top-of-the-line infrared heater that doubles as an air purifier and humidifier, you should expect to pay at least $150.
 A dependable mid-range model will run between about $100 and $150.
-These may not have all of the extras that high-end models do, but you shouldn’t have any trouble finding one with an adjustable thermostat, solid safety features, and a warranty.
+These may not have all of the extras that high-end models do, but you shouldn’t have any trouble finding one with an adjustable thermostat and solid safety features.

 Don’t plug your infrared heater into an extension cord.
 This is a fire hazard.
 Instead, plug the unit directly into an outlet.